Perfect Swiss Meringue Buttercream: Your Complete Guide

 The meringue syrup is made of egg whites with sugar.
 You can use powdered or white granulated sugar here, as the meringue syrup will be heated high enough to dissolve any type.

-You'll need a thermometer to heat this mixture to at least 160°F (71°C).
-This temperature is required to kill potentially pathogenic strains of Salmonella that may be present in raw eggs.
-After reaching this temperature, the mixture will be runny but safe to consume.
+For raw egg whites, use a thermometer to heat the mixture to at least 160°F (71°C) to eliminate any potential Salmonella.
+At this stage, the mixture will be runny but safe to consume.

 HOW: